orenbenkiki/dynamake/README.rst

 * Improve the documentation.
 This README covers the basics but there are additional features that are only mentioned in the class and function documentation, and deserves a better description.

-* Cache the results of ``stat`` calls.
-This should speed things up a lot - not that DynaMake will ever compete with Ninja, of course.
-Caching the results of ``glob`` is also possible but much harder, and will probably provides much less value for the typical build script.

 * Make the build script self-documenting (similarly to the provided universal application program).
   That is, use :py:attr:`dynamake.application.Param` objects for build steps.